-John De Lafons
+John De Lafons Pocket Watch

-This complicated watch was once in the James Gibbs collection (Mr. Gibbs was a past President of the NAWCC) and first photographed for the NAWCC Watch & Clock Bulletin in 1961 (Number 90, page 602).
+This complicated clock-watch was once in the James Gibbs collection (Mr. Gibbs was a past President of the NAWCC) and first photographed for the NAWCC Watch & Clock Bulletin in 1961 (Number 90, page 602).
 It came to me from a collector located in Wichita, Kansas in 2004 & David Cooper and I wrote about it in 2005.
 Clock-watches, watches that ring the time without manual intervention, are scarce.
 This example has grande sonnerie striking that rings the quarters and the hours on a bell every fifteen minutes (petite sonnerie striking rings the quarters every 15 minutes but does not repeat the hours).

 The wonderful dial and fancy case designs gives evidence that it was made, or perhaps modified shortly after manufacture, for export to the Ottoman Empire (Turkish market).